EvaTurtschin/OpenFDA_API_Tests_Postman/README.md

     -r cli,junit
 ```

-- Use JUnit report for test results visualization.
+- Use the JUnit report for test results visualization.

 ### License